-Theorem~\ref{c:mainresult} corroborates and puts on a rigorous footing the numerical results of Ref.~\cite{BiondiniOregero}.
-Roughly speaking, one can interpret Theorem~\ref{c:mainresult} as saying that the Lax spectrum of $\Leps$ ``converges'' to $\Sigma_\infty$ in the limit $\epsilon\downarrow 0$.
-Note, however, that in general $\Sigma_{\Lax}$ does not have a finite limit as $\epsilon \downarrow 0$.
+Corollary~\ref{c:mainresult} is a direct consequence of Theorem~\ref{t:set1}.
+Moreover, Corollary~\ref{c:mainresult} corroborates and puts on a rigorous footing the numerical results of~\cite{BiondiniOregero}.
+Roughly speaking, one can interpret Corollary~\ref{c:mainresult} as saying that the Lax spectrum of $\Leps$ ``converges'' to $\Sigma_\infty$ in the limit $\epsilon\downarrow 0$.
+Note, however, that in general the semiclassical limit of \eqref{e:zs} is a singular limit.
 This is why it is necessary to state the result in a more indirect way.
-(It was also shown in \cite{BiondiniOregero} through numerical and asymptotic calculations that the number of bands is $O(1/\epsilon)$ as $\epsilon\downarrow 0$.
+(It was also shown in~\cite{BiondiniOregero} through numerical and asymptotic calculations that the number of bands is $O(1/\ep)$ as $\ep\downarrow 0$.
 However, no rigorous proof of this result exists to the best of our knowledge.)
 An illustration of the $\delta$-neighborhood $N_\delta(\Sigma_\infty)$ and its relation to the Lax spectrum is given in Fig.~\ref{f:3}.
-The proof of Theorem~\ref{c:mainresult} and of all results in this section is given in section~\ref{s:semiclassicalproofs}.
+The proof of Theorem~\ref{c:mainresult} and of all results in this section is given in Section~\ref{s:semiclassicalproofs}.